Inkdpixels/dotfiles/README.md

 # Ze dotfiles
 -------------------------
 A lightweight and customized dotfile repo wich sets up a Mac to my needs, the installation step may overwrite existing dotfiles in your $HOME directory.
-Mostly a copy of [Mathias Bynen's](https://github.com/mathiasbynens/dotfiles) and [Zach Holman's](https://github.com/holman/dotfiles) .dotfiles.
+Mostly a mix of components from [Mathias Bynen's](https://github.com/mathiasbynens/dotfiles), [Zach Holman's](https://github.com/holman/dotfiles) and [Nicolas Gallagher's](https://github.com/necolas/dotfiles) .dotfiles.

 ### Whats inside